Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Related Work

-\myParagraph{Free-Space Mapping for Autonomous Valet Parking} A major component of the autonomous parking problem is the path planning phase, which is made possibly by a dense and semantically annotated map of the environment.
-These maps can be generated by the SLAM algorithm, however at a bare minimum they must be annotated to show free-space in the environment.
-In the case of self-driving cars, this is empty road and empty parking spots.
-The papers~\cite{Shao20acm-ATS} and \cite{Shao22acm-SLAMFI} and their recent extension \cite{Shao22CSVT-MOFISSLAMAM} use surround-view cameras to generate a planar ground-plane map around the vehicle, and used this map in conjunction with a CNN to detect parking spaces for high-level planning.
-The works~\cite{Tripathi20arxiv-TrainedParkingSurroundView} and \cite{Shao22CSVT-MOFISSLAMAM} both use semantic segmentation networks to identify common labels like pedestrians, speed bumps, etc. Wu\setal~\cite{Wu22ieee-VinsDynamicObjDet} use an object detector in the loop with VIO to identify dynamic obstacles and remove features on those obstacles from the visual SLAM frontend.
+\myParagraph{Free-Space Mapping for Autonomous Valet Parking} Dense maps of the environment are generated by the SLAM algorithm, however at a bare minimum they must be annotated to show free-space in the environment for any practical use (\eg path planning).
+In the case of self-driving cars, free-space is empty road and empty parking spots.
+Shao\setal~\cite{Shao20acm-ATS,Shao22acm-SLAMFI} use surround-view cameras to generate a planar ground-plane map around the vehicle, and used this map in conjunction with a CNN to detect parking spaces for high-level planning.
+Tripathi and Yogamani~\cite{Tripathi20arxiv-TrainedParkingSurroundView} and MOFISSLAM~\cite{Shao22CSVT-MOFISSLAMAM} both use semantic segmentation networks to identify common labels like pedestrians, speed bumps, etc. Wu\setal~\cite{Wu22ieee-VinsDynamicObjDet} use an object detector in the loop with VIO to identify dynamic obstacles and remove features on those obstacles from the visual SLAM frontend.
 Building these semantic maps requires a segmentation network to classify free-space (ground-plane), but it also requires a way to get a dense depth map of image pixels that are on the ground.
-A popular solution has been to use mono-depth estimation networks like in \cite{Wimbauer20arxiv-MonoRec}.
-An alternative solution in the vein of sensor fusion is to use LiDAR data to gather depth information and align it with the semantically segmented image, as in \cite{Khoche22icits-Semantic3G}.
-Our proposed mapping solution does not require expensive LiDAR sensors or complex depth estimation networks to perform ground-plane mapping.
-In addition, our implementation supports arbitrary label spaces for semantic segmentation~\cite{Rosinol21ijrr-Kimera}, opening up possibilities for including other labels in the map (\eg parking spots) when available.
+A popular solution has been to use mono-depth estimation networks~\cite{Wimbauer20arxiv-MonoRec}.
+An alternative solution in the vein of sensor fusion is to use LiDAR data to gather depth information and align it with the semantically segmented image~\cite{Khoche22icits-Semantic3G}.